Back to Blog

 Is This MTR Legitimate?

-Material fraud exists—counterfeit materials with falsified documentation.
-For critical applications, consider:
+Material fraud exists—counterfeit materials with falsified documentation do enter supply chains.
+For critical applications, take steps to verify authenticity.

-Review for completeness Legitimate MTRs include all specification-required data.
-Missing sections suggest problems.
+Review for completeness first.
+Legitimate MTRs include all specification-required data.
+Missing sections suggest the document was fabricated by someone who didn’t understand what’s required.

-Check specification compliance Verify all values fall within specification limits.
-MTRs showing exact specification limits (instead of actual test values) are suspicious.
+Check specification compliance by verifying all values fall within specification limits.
+MTRs showing exact specification limits instead of actual test values are suspicious—real test results almost never land exactly on spec limits.

-Verify mill identity Is the mill a recognized producer of this material?
-Unknown mills warrant investigation.
+Verify mill identity by confirming the mill is a recognized producer of this material.
+Unknown mills warrant investigation before acceptance.

-Independent testing For highest-criticality applications, send samples for independent lab testing.
-Results should align with MTR data.
+For highest-criticality applications, send samples for independent lab testing.
+Results should align with MTR data within normal measurement variation.

 Positive Material Identification (PMI)

 PMI uses portable XRF (X-ray fluorescence) or OES (optical emission spectroscopy) analyzers to verify alloy chemistry in-house.
-PMI can:
+PMI can verify incoming material matches the MTR, identify mixed or substituted material, and provide receiving inspection confidence without waiting for lab results.

-PMI doesn’t replace MTRs (it doesn’t verify mechanical properties) but confirms chemistry quickly and non-destructively.
+PMI doesn’t replace MTRs because it doesn’t verify mechanical properties—but it confirms chemistry quickly and non-destructively, which catches the most common substitution errors.

 Industry-Specific Requirements